|Nutritional Guidelines (per serving)|

-This easy cold blueberry pie is perfect for spring and summer entertaining or special family meals.
-And the dessert is a snap to fix—all you have to bake is the pie shell, then fill it with the thickened blueberry filling.
+This cold blueberry pie is perfect for spring and summer entertaining or special family meals.
+And the dessert is a snap to fix—all you have to bake is the pie shell and then fill it with the thickened blueberry filling.
 Serve the pie with a dollop of whipped cream and some extra lemon zest or with ice cream for a lovely summer dessert.
 Or save a few blueberries to sprinkle over the whipped cream.

 - For the Pie Crust: